“Joseph!” greeted Mary’s Father. “It is good to see you.”

 “You haven’t t-t-talked to Mary or heard all of th-the facts,” Gad replied.
 He hated his stutter, but he had to speak with Joseph.

 “What other facts do I need to know?
 My betrothed is pregnant.
 There’s only one way that happens.”

 “N-Not according to Mary, or the angel, or the pr-pr-prophets for that matter,” Gad responded.

 “And what do you know of angels, or prophets?
 Or maybe I should be asking, what do you know of Mary?”
 Joseph accused.

 “Of angels, I know l-little.
 Of the prophetic scripture, I know quite well.
-Of Mary, I have known of since her birth.
-She is like my very own daughter.
-One, I am very proud of,” Gad countered.
+F-F-From what-t-t I have s-s-s-seen, and h-h-heard, I believe M-M-Mary.

 “Are you aware of what she has not done?”
 Gad pushed back.